 There are only so many times you can use ‘I just need to get a coffee’ or “I just need to pop to the ladies’.
 Whilst successful networking is never about the number of people you exchange business cards with (it’s all about building up quality contacts and developing relationships), there does come a time when you know you need to move on but feel a bit stuck with the person to whom you are talking.

 The best way I’ve seen this handled is by being up front about it.
 You’re both there to meet people – so why not just say it!
 Phrases I’ve had used on me that felt sincere and friendly have been:

 It’s been a pleasure talking with you – shall we now split up and go meet new people?

 I know you must want to meet some more people here as well as me, let’s exchange cards and I’ll let you go mingle.

 Is there anyone here you really want to meet?
 I do have a couple of folks I want to connect with / I’ve arranged to meet up with etc so I should try and find them – it’s been a pleasure talking with you…

 If this feels really alien for you, just practice a few lines out loud in your bathroom at home before you go, say it with a smile and you won’t go wrong!

 Networking is a bit of an art and as they say, practice does make perfect.
 So come along to one of our events this Autumn and get your networking mojo rolling!

-Find out more about our Women in Sustainability Network Hub events this November here.
+Find out more about our Women in Sustainability Network Hub events coming up in 2020 here.